TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-We test default credentials without success.
+We tested default credentials and basic `SQL` injection payloads `' or 1=1-- -` without success.

 <br />